pschatzmann/stm32f411-adc/README.md

 ## API

 Below I demonstrate the basic API provided by this library.
-However, I recommend that you use the I2SStream class from the [Arduino Audio Tools](https://github.com/pschatzmann/arduino-audio-tools) library which uses this functionality.

 ### Receiving Data